go-outside-labs/story-protocol-takehome/literature_review/README.md

 * **the online phase**, with the query processing on the server and response decoding on the client.

 The practicality of PIR-based applications is primarily impacted by the query processing time and the hint exchange phase.
-The theoretical query size grows as the square root of the number of field elements representing the database.
-For example, the largest query size for a database of `32 GB` is around `600 KB`.
+The theoretical query size can be estimated as growing as the square root of the number of elements "represented" in the database.

 <br>